-XTBA is launching a DALI test and programming tool, called the XTBA DALI Watch.
+XTBA has for some time made a DALI test and programming tool, called the XTBA DALI Watch.
 We have also now published our exclusive XTBA DALI Quick Start Guide, which will allow you to get your fixtures up and running quickly without the normal mystery and doubt!

 DALI (Digitally Addressable Lighting Interface) is the international standard of connecting lighting fixtures (ballasts) on a two wire interface network.
 It is beginning to be used extensively in the field of ‘architectural’ lighting for its ease of installation and control.
 Compared to DMX512, DALI is a very slow protocol.
 However offices and shopping centres have little need to run high speed chases or ten cuts a second light changes so for these installations DALI is an ideal solution.
 Increasingly in ‘architectural’ lighting what were once termed as ‘theatrical lighting’ DMX512 fixtures are also being used, LED lights, moving lights etc. Up to now the two could not be mixed but now they can.

 The DALI protocol offers numerous advantages over the older DSI protocol or analogue cabling.
 However DALI controllers tend to be limited as to control features and as a result more installations have become DMX/DALI hybrids.
 This offers the control of the DMX lighting desk and the flexibility of DALI.
 To aid the interfacing of thes protocols XTBA introduced our DMX to DALI interface card which has been installed in numerous venues around the world.